In July of 1907, Fr. George McGuire, pastor of Holy Trinity,

 The hall in the basement of the church was used very often – all social and fund-raising functions were held there.
 The Religious Education office and classrooms were there as well.
 As the parish grew, this area became overly crowded and a parish center was considered.
 This dream was realized in 1989 when a beautiful, multi-purpose parish center was built.
 Bishop Daniel Cronin dedicated the new building on October 29, 1989.

 Besides, Fr.
-Nolin, eight La Salette priests have shepherded the parish.
+Nolin, nine La Salette priests have shepherded the parish.
 Fr.
 Henry Durand was second, followed by Fr.
 George Morin, Fr.
 Roland Bedard, Fr.
 Rene Gelinas, Fr.
 Rene Caissey, Fr.
-Richard Lavoie and Fr.
-Bernard Baris.
-Presently Fr.
-William Kaliyadan serves as pastor.
+Richard Lavoie, Fr.
+Bernard Baris and Fr.
+William Kaliyadan.
+Presently, Fr.
+Paul Mandzuik serves as Pastor.